 NEW SECTION.
-SECTION 5.
+SECTION 6.
 There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:

-An application for an adult beverage business license or license renewal must be submitted in the name of the business owner or the entity proposing to operate the business.
-The application shall be signed by the owner or primary responsible officer of any entity proposing to operate the business, certified as true under penalty of perjury.
+An application for an adult beverage business license or license renewal must be submitted in the name of the person or persons or the entity proposing to operate the business.
+The application shall be signed by each person, or a responsible principal or officer of the entity proposing to operate the business, certified as true under penalty of perjury.
 All applications shall be submitted on a form supplied by the director, and shall include the following:

-A. The full name, current residential, email and mailing address of the owner or primary responsible officer;
+A. The full name, current residential, email and mailing address of the each person, including all partners if the applicant is a partnership, and all officers or principals if the applicant is a corporation or limited liability company, and the Universal Business Identifier number, the identity of the registered agent and the address of the principal office, if the applicant is a corporation or limited liability company;

 B. The name, street address and telephone number of the adult beverage business;